anthony-halim/bible-verse.nvim/README.md

                 },
             },
             size = {
-                -- window_width_percentage: % of current window width used for the popup, in float.
+                -- width_percentage: % of current width used for the popup, in float.
-                -- window_max_width_percentage: maximum % of current window width used for the popup, in float.
+                -- max_width_percentage: maximum % of current width used for the popup, in float.
-                -- window_max_height_percentage: maximum % of current window height used for the popup, in float. window_width_percentage = 0.5, -- custom attribute
+                -- max_height_percentage: maximum % of current height used for the popup, in float. width_percentage = 0.5, -- custom attribute
-                window_max_width_percentage = 0.8, -- custom attribute
+                max_width_percentage = 0.8, -- custom attribute
-                window_max_height_percentage = 0.7, -- custom attribute
+                max_height_percentage = 0.7, -- custom attribute
             },
             position = "50%",
             zindex = 50,